sjaakp/yii2-dateline/README.md

 ## Events ##

-**Dateline** displays Events: Models or ActiveRecords characterized by a moment in time.
+**Dateline** displays Events.
+These are Models or ActiveRecords characterized by a moment in time.

 The Dateline::attributes property holds the translation from Model attribute names to Dateline attribute names.